Julius Maada Bio: Political comeback and SLPP leadership

 Bio officially became a member of the Sierra Leone People's Party (SLPP) in 2005.
 That same year, Bio sought the leadership of the Sierra Leone People's Party (SLPP) at its national convention in Makeni on 3 to 4 September 2005; he took third place, with 33 votes, behind Vice President Solomon Berewa, who received 291 votes, and Charles Margai, who won 34 votes.
 J.B.
 Dauda polled 28 votes.

-On the night of 31 July 2011, fanatics within the SLPP forced their way during the SLPP convention and declared Bio as the SLPP's 2012 presidential candidate which was held at the Youyi Building in the heart of Freetown.
+On the night of 31 July 2011, members of the SLPP forced their way during the SLPP convention, which was held at the Youyi Building in the heart of Freetown, and declared Bio as the SLPP's 2012 presidential candidate.
 In the national election, he faced off with President Ernest Bai Koroma of the ruling APC and was defeated, winning 37% of the vote, but established the SLPP as the only viable opposition party in Sierra Leone.

+Maada Bio subsequently enrolled as a PhD student in Peace Studies at Bradford University.

 President of Sierra Leone (2018–present)

+2018 election

-Julius Maada Bio was elected President of Sierra Leone in a run-off election held 31 March 2018.
+Julius Maada Bio was selected as President of Sierra Leone in a run-off election held 31 March 2018.
 He gained 51.8 percent of the votes, according to official results from Sierra Leone's National Elections Commission.
-He succeeded Ernest Bai Koroma of the APC who had been President since 2007, and who had to step down from his post having reached the constitutional term limit.
+He succeeded Ernest Bai Koroma of the APC who had been president since 2007, and who had to step down from his post having reached the constitutional term limit.